-As times goes by, money discussions should become a normal relaxed part of life and part of everyday dialogue lessening the need for a money date!
+As time goes by, money discussions should become a normal relaxed part of life and part of everyday dialogue lessening the need for a money date!
 But you might like the date so much you keep doing it!

 No.5 – Put yourself in their shoes

 As I alluded to at the beginning, when we get married, we are bringing together different upbringings, beliefs & values about money, habits and a different level of spiritual maturity.
-At first these may not be obvious, but they’ll become more evident in the course of your relationship.
+At first, these may not be obvious, but they’ll become more evident in the course of your relationship.

-Take the time to explore each other’s backgrounds, how your parents handled money and to understand what is truly important to your spouse.
-The ability to understand where you and your spouse are coming from is a good starting point to build solid foundations when it comes to prayer and planning.
+Take the time to explore each other’s backgrounds, and how your parents handled money and to understand what is truly important to your spouse.
+The ability to understand where you and your spouse are coming from is a good starting point to building solid foundations when it comes to prayer and planning.